South Fulton, Georgia: Primary and secondary schools

 Other Fulton County clusters serving parts of South Fulton include Banneker, Creekside, and Langston Hughes.

 Parks and recreation

 The City of South Fulton Parks & Recreation Department manages 17 parks covering approximately 692 acres, offering a range of recreational amenities including athletic fields, gymnasiums, tennis centers, aquatic facilities, and walking trails.
-Additionally, the department oversees various community programs, youth sports leagues, and senior activities aimed at enhancing residents' quality of life.
+Additionally, the department oversees various community programs, youth sports leagues, and senior activities.
 Parks in the city include Burdett Park, Sandtown Park, and Welcome All Park.

 Arts and culture

 The Department of Cultural Affairs oversees the city's artistic and cultural programming.
 The department manages cultural venues and supports public art initiatives.

 Southwest Arts Center

 Established in 2001, the Southwest Arts Center serves as South Fulton's primary hub for arts education and performance.
-It includes a professional exhibition gallery, classrooms, and a theater that hosts performances ranging from community productions to nationally recognized shows.
+The center includes a professional exhibition gallery, classrooms, and a theater that hosts performances ranging from community productions to nationally recognized shows.

 Wolf Creek Amphitheater

 The Wolf Creek Amphitheater is an outdoor performance venue, situated on a 435-acre wooded site.
-With a seating capacity of 5,420, it features reserved seating, general admission lawn space, and VIP table sections.
+With a seating capacity of 5,420, it features reserved seating, general-admission lawn space, and VIP table sections.